thoughtbot/ios-on-rails/book/iOS/cocoapods.md

 We will be using the TestFlight SDK to distribute our app to Beta testers.
 Parse will be used for push notifications by both the iOS app and the Rails app.
 AFNetworking will handle our API network requests, SSKeychain will help us save user info to the keychain, and SVProgressHUD will let us display loading views to the user.

-Once you've updated your podfile, go ahead and run `$pod install`
+Once you've updated your podfile, go ahead and run `$ pod install`